How Much Does Cedar Shake Siding Cost in 2025?

 Cedar Shingle vs. Shake Costs

-Other Cedar Siding Prices by Style
+Cedar Siding Cost by Style

 Bevel and Dutch leave the classic overlapping look.
-Channel uses alternating rabbet joints (tongues) on each edge—one wider than the other—that overlap leaving a small channel between each board.
+Channel uses alternating rabbet joints (tongues) on each edge—one wider than the other—that overlap, leaving a small channel between each board.

 Shiplap